khadas/khadas_docs/linux/source/vim3/HowToUseAmlNPUApp.md

 Main content description:

 ```
 1. build_vx.sh           #Compile script
 2. include               #The corresponding header files and all definitions will be placed in this directory
 3. Makefile:             #Makefile file
 4. makefile.linux        #Make environment configuration file
+5. makefile.linux.def    #Make environment configuration file
+6. makefile.target_name  #Make environment configuration file
-5. nn_data            #SDK converted nb file of the corresponding model
+7. nn_data               #SDK converted nb file of the corresponding model
-6. vnn_yolov3.c       #SDK The converted model processing file is mainly used to interface with the nb file
+8. vnn_yolov3.c          #SDK The converted model processing file is mainly used to interface with the nb file
-7. yolo_v3.c          #Specify the called nb file, and define all the interfaces of the model call
+9. yolo_v3.c             #Specify the called nb file, and define all the interfaces of the model call
-8. yolov3_process.c   #Mainly defines the pre-processing and post-processing of the model
+10.yolov3_process.c      #Mainly defines the pre-processing and post-processing of the model
 ```

 ### Application  description